 Choose "Access Management → SNMP", you can see the SNMP screen.
 The Simple Network Management Protocol (SNMP) is used for exchanging information between network devices.

-- ➤ Get Community: Select to set the password for the incoming Get and Get next requests from the management station. - > Set Community: Select to set the password for incoming Set requests from the management station.
+- ➤ Get Community: Set the password for the incoming Get and Get next requests from the management station. - > Set Community: Set the password for incoming Set requests from the management station.

 4.5.4 UPnP